sib-swiss/termal/roadmap.md

 TODO
 ====

-1. [ ] Transform the Message panel into a Debug panel, which should be optional.
+1. [x] Transform the Message panel into a Debug panel, which should be optional.
-   Messages could be shown in the bottom pane (the one that will eventally show consensus, etc.) or as (temporary) notifications in the center of the terminal, masking the rest.
+   Messages could be shown in the bottom pane (the one that will eventally show consensus, etc.) or (later) as (temporary) notifications in the center of the terminal, masking the rest.
 1. [x] Provide a monochrome mode to simplify tests with Expect (otherwise I'll have to deal with ANSI colour sequences for _every_ residue)